 So there has been some progress.
 Of course it’s difficult to say how much influence Mindapples has had on this.
 Our friends at the New Economics Foundation have had a huge impact on public policy through their Five Ways to Wellbeing.
 Luminaries of the sector like Lord Layard and Dame Carol Black have been very influential in putting mental illness and its treatment on the political and economic agenda.
 Apps like Headspace and Buddhify have transformed public perceptions of mindfulness.
 Hell, even the Dalai Lama has chipped in, bless him.

-I think we can claim a little credit though.
+I believe we can claim a little credit though.
 Our pop-ups have been all over the festival scene for six years now, reaching thousands of young people, and our toolkits have been used in over 50 universities.
 We’ve run online campaigns and fundraising events, and reached tens of thousands of young people through our partnerships with Mind, Time to Change, YoungMinds and Vinspired, amongst others.
 Mindapples has featured in most parts of the media, from BBC News to Grazia, and I even got myself on JazzFM (nice).
 The evidence from our health education programmes by the University of York are now starting to influence healthcare and nudge people towards a more educational approach to public health.
 I’ve also spoken in so many places now I can’t even remember where I’ve been, from Goldman Sachs to the Wellcome Trust, the Sun newspaper to the Royal Society of Arts (though sadly not TED – yet).

 In fact, many of the trends and mantras of the new world of wellbeing read like quotes from our website over the past few years.
 Poppy Jaman of Mental Health First Aid opened a Public Health England summit earlier this year with one of our most popular lines – “we all have mental health” – and the same phrase also now appears on the Time to Change website and elsewhere (and hat tip to my friend Jo, whose line that actually is).
 The mental health charities are much more careful now to talk about “mental ill-health”, rather than using the term “mental health” to mean illness – one of my pet hates, nicely summarised in this recent article.
 The Chief Medical Officer even argued in October 2014 for a renewed focus on mental health rather than other distracting terms, and cited me in the acknowledgements.